 Future Life Science

 Can eternal life be achieved via technological progress?
 It’s a pertinent question for medicine and pharmaceuticals today.
 Digitisation, new diagnostic procedures and the intelligent analysis of large volumes of data have optimised the health sector in countless ways, thereby improving patient care.
-We’re looking for forward-thinking innovations in pharmacology, biotechnology and medical engineering.
+We’re looking for promising innovative ideas especially in the areas of pharmaceutics, diagnostics and biotechnology.

 TERMS AND CONDITIONS